The Noyes Museum Mission

 Kristina Cagno, Retail Consultant, 609.626.3805

 2013/2014 The Noyes Museum Board of Directors

 Bill Parker, Secretary

-Mark Blum, Charles A. Bryant, Jr., Peter A. Caporilli, Linda Cashan, Anthony J. Coppola, Regina Gerber, Robert Gregg, Dr. Lisa Honaker, Suzanne Horvitz, Michael Hyett, Esq., Charles Kramer, Rose Marie McCarthy, Christine McCullough, Kate Nearpass Ogden, Dot Saatkamp, Thomas J. Sykes, Curt Travers
+Mark Blum, Charles A. Bryant, Jr., Peter A. Caporilli, Linda Cashan, Anthony J. Coppola, Robert Gregg, Dr. Lisa Honaker, Suzanne Horvitz, Michael Hyett, Esq., Charles Kramer, Christine McCullough, Kate Nearpass Ogden, Dot Saatkamp, Andrew Stegan, Thomas J. Sykes, Curt Travers

 The museum is available for wedding ceremonies and receptions, networking mixers, cocktail parties and other special events.
 Explore and enjoy with guests as you wander through our galleries of artistic expression.
 Host your event at a venue as memorable and unique as your special day.